 Australia

 I created a Google Slides Presentation to show students images of each country while they take guided notes.
-These guided notes are great because they hold students accountable while you are teaching and they are notes your students can refer back to.
+These guided notes are great because they hold students accountable while you are teaching, and they are notes your students can refer back to.

 They glue these notes in their Social Studies notebook and have them for the whole year.
+When we are done with the lesson, we do an activity called Write the Room.
+Please read my blog post to learn how I use this strategy in all subject areas.

 Making geography fun is easy when you play a game.
 Whenever you say, “We are going to play a game”, it’s an instant attention grabber.
 Here are a few ideas: